Azure/bicep/docs/tutorial/08-debugging.md

 ERROR: Could not get resources of the type 'Microsoft.Web/sites/functions'.
 Resources of this type will not be exported.
 ERROR: Could not get resources of the type 'Microsoft.Web/sites/extensions'.
 Resources of this type will not be exported.
 ```
+Alas, no, sorry it wasn't your lucky day!
+The point is, not all Azure Templates can be exported.
+This isn't a bicep issue, unless your application for bicep depends on Azure Resource Manager.

 There is still some ambiguity &amp; uncertainty about what these errors mean among the Stack Overflow discussion or if there are work-arounds.
+They aren't really ERROR's, it's more like a WARNING.
+You can probably enumerate all that data yourself, but several of those have pages of
+ambiguously named parameters.
+Good luck!

-Non-authorative answers speculate that these are unimplemented services, or could result in a massive deluge of data or too-easy divulging
+Non-authorative answers on StackOverflow speculate that these are unimplemented services, if so - hurry up and wait, may the Azure gods provide.
+Several of those would result in a massive deluge of data, i.e. "too big" or "too-easy" exfiltration of keys, etc.
-of keys, etc.  I for one appreciate any hesitancy with implementing a "dump all key vaults" command.
+I for one appreciate any hesitancy with implementing a "dump all key vaults" command.
+What else can be said on the topic?

-In these cases it's a one-way write, so you'd need to look up the ARM definition for a keyvault.
+If you have encounter one of those cases mentioned above you'll need to ARM definition for the resource.

 ## InvalidTemplate (Error in ARM transpilation)
 ```
 InvalidTemplate - Deployment template validation failed: 'The resource 'Microsoft.Resources/deployments/storageDeploy' at line '1' and column 'NNN' is defined multiple times in a template.
 Please see https://aka.ms/arm-template/#resources for usage details.'.
 ```

+We can generate the bicep file using a command, but oh-no it's multiline!

 ```
 $ az bicep build --files manybuggy.bicep
-# ^^ this doesn't work, because we can't correlate it with the line NNN above
+# ^^ BUT oh-no! we can't correlate this output with the line NNN from the InvalidTemplate error above ^^
 ```

-But you can use the
+But intrepid reader, you can use the az cli --debug flag mentioned earlier to inspect the ARM template payload,
+cut and paste into an editor, then jump to that NNN column for clues!

+// in case it wasn't obvious: NNN is whatever number in your file //

 ## Deployment Failed
 Deployment failed.
 Correlation ID: XXXXX-XXXX-XXXXX. {